gh123man/Data-Comm-Networks-CSCI-251-Ultimate-study-guide/README.md

               So our message is:     1 0 1 1 0 1 0 1 0 0 0 0 0 1 0 0 0

-CRC calculator (truncates 5 or less bits so probably useless): http://www4.ncsu.edu/~chou/course/Animations/Calculation%20of%20a%20CRC%20Checksum/crcinit.html
+CRC calculator (truncates after 5 bits): http://www4.ncsu.edu/~chou/course/Animations/Calculation%20of%20a%20CRC%20Checksum/crcinit.html

 * What is the relationship between the generator polynomials length and the length of the frame that the CRC is being performed on?
 > It has to be smaller